KSriki/Khazana/README.md

 THOUGHTS:

+Mistakes:

+Time length: 2 weeks.

+I kept refactoring thinking ahead of time for the future.

 For skateboard just do normal form with create and show.

 Stop trying to be fancy with wizard form and worry about mobile friendlyness